top of page

 2. Gin is made from juniper berries, but juniper is not a berry!

-3. Edinburgh Gin love their pot stills - they've named them 'Flora' & 'Caledonia'.
+3. Edinburgh Gin loves their pot stills - they've named them 'Flora' & 'Caledonia'.

 A small-batch distillery spreading the love of gin across the capital, Edinburgh Gin has a selection of delicious spirits on offer.
 And, they're not the only gin distillery to give their stills nicknames.
 The Bruichladdich (makers of The Botanist on Islay) have one called 'Ugly Betty'.